As first featured in Scientist Live

 Historically, many scientific breakthroughs come from a small team of scientists.
 These breakthroughs are often just the first steps of great innovation and when it comes to global industrial implementation, an enormous scale-up and capacity increase is required to meet the potential of the breakthrough.

 Although businesses can increase capacity by taking on new staff or increasing the number of lab benches within the space available, this is often done in a reactive manner, and doesn’t consider additional growth in the future.
-This approach limits science companies to incremental growth, and costly re-organisation of benches and labs each time capacity increase is required.
+This approach limits science companies to incremental growth, and costly re-organization of benches and labs each time capacity increase is required.

 Technological advancement has the power to re-shape entire industries and businesses must embrace these changes to remain at the forefront of their fields.
 Automation is one concept well established in manufacturing, but its applications within R&D and scientific discovery are only recently being harnessed.

 I oversee technical operations and cell manufacturing at bit.bio – a synthetic biology company that provides human cells for research, drug discovery and cell therapies.
-Our opti-ox technology induces the expression of transcription factor combinations that reprogram induced Pluripotent Stem Cells (iPSCs) into defined human cell types with unrivalled consistency – this means huge potential for limitless scale-up.
+Our opti-ox technology induces the expression of transcription factor combinations that reprogram induced Pluripotent Stem Cells (iPSCs) into defined human cell types with supreme consistency – this means huge potential for limitless scale-up.

 The business originally spun out of Cambridge University in 2016 and since then it has grown rapidly.
 This growth has manifested in increased requirements for staff and lab space, and an increase in the variety of bench and computational research taking place at the company.